Simple and statistically sound recommendations for analysing physical theories: Problems of uniform random sampling and grid scanning

-These issues can be addressed by using more sophisticated sampling algorithms that adapt to the function that they are sampling, e.g., by preferentially moving to sample areas of the parameter space where the likelihood is larger.
-This is illustrated in \cref{fig:rosenbrock}, where we assume that the logarithm of the likelihood function is given by a four-dimensional Rosenbrock function~\cite{10.1093/comjnl/3.3.175}
+In \cref{fig:rosenbrock} we illustrate one such algorithm that overcomes the deficiencies of random and grid sampling and is suitable for frequentist inference.
+Here we assume that the logarithm of the likelihood function is given by a four-dimensional Rosenbrock function~\cite{10.1093/comjnl/3.3.175}

 This is a challenging likelihood function with a global maximum at $x_i = 1$ ($i=1,2,3,4$).
 We show samples found with $-2\ln\mathcal{L}(\bm{x}) \le 5.99$.
 This constraint corresponds to the two-dimensional $95\%$ confidence region, which in the $(x_1, x_2)$ plane has a banana-like shape~(red contour).
 We find the points using uniform random sampling from $-5$ to $5$ for each parameter (orange dots), using a grid scan (yellow dots), and using an implementation of the differential evolution algorithm~\cite{StornPrice95,2020SciPy-NMeth} operating inside the same limits (blue dots).
-With only \num{2e5} likelihood calls, the differential evolution scan finds more than \num{11500} points in the high-likelihood region, whereas in \num{e7} tries the random scan finds only 7 high-likelihood samples, and the grid scan just 10.
+With only \num{2e5} likelihood calls, the differential evolution scan finds more than 11,500~points in the high-likelihood region,\footnote{We used a population size of 50 and stopped once the coefficient of variation of the fitness of the population dropped below 1\%.
+See the associated code for the complete settings.\cite{zenodo_record}} whereas in \num{e7} tries the random scan finds only~7 high-likelihood samples, and the grid scan just~10.
 The random and grid scans would need over \num{e10} likelihood calls to obtain a similar number of high-likelihood points as obtained by differential evolution in just \num{2e5} evaluations.
 If likelihood calls are expensive and dominate the run-time, this could make differential evolution about \num{e5} times faster.